New details emerge confirming state investigation into Heritage Insurance

 WINK News is breaking new details on a criminal investigation into an insurance company where customers claim they were left with wrecked homes after Ian and no money to rebuild.

-WINK News reporter Claire Galt has confirmed the state is launching a criminal investigation into Heritage Insurance.
+WINK News anchor Claire Galt has confirmed the state is launching a criminal investigation into Heritage Insurance.

 In a phone call Monday with Florida’s Chief Financial Officer Jimmy Patronis, he confirmed there’s a criminal investigation underway and that what he saw in a “60 Minutes” report the day before concerned him.